City of Ainsworth (paddle steamer): Diving the wreck

 In September 1997, several members of the Cambrian Foundation successfully conducted two dives to City of Ainsworth.
 No previous attempts to dive down to the wreck had been conducted due to its extreme depth, the low visibility in the water and the dangerous surface conditions on Kootenay Lake.
 The dive team had to decompress for 75 minutes after spending only 10 minutes at the bottom, but they managed to film City of Ainsworth and reported that she was mostly intact and sitting upright.

+During the week of August 28 to September 1, 2023, highly experienced divers from Alberta and British Columbia dove the shipwreck.
+The VexNow team (Divers: Brian Nadwidny, Johnny Ryan, Alan Drake and Glenn Farquhar.
+Supported by John McCuaig, Terina Hancock and Cathie McCuaig) visited the site 3 times and obtained video and photographic images that show the collapse over the years.

+The same VexNow team went back in August of 2024 and did 4 dives and obtained more video footage and still photos.